sorbet/sorbet.run/docs/talks/RubyConf2018/index.md

 ## AutoLoader

 - 3 years ago Stripe gave a talk on How to Load 1M Lines of Ruby in 5s:  https://www.youtube.com/watch?v=lKMOETQAdzs
-- It is was based on pre-computation of dependencies in Ruby
+- It was based on pre-computation of dependencies in Ruby
-- In order for this precoputation to run in ~1m it had a lot of artisanal caching and optimizations
+- In order for this pre-computation to run in ~1m it had a lot of artisanal caching and optimizations
-- Sorbet replaced old static analysis, generating the same data in mere seconds
+- Sorbet replaced this old static analysis, generating the same data in mere seconds

 ---